Unit | Content |

 Assessment: Learning is assessed formatively through the use of student booklets, and summatively in an assessment at the beginning of Term 6, which is completed independently in exam-style conditions. |

-Unit 4 | The unit explores the concept of empire, and the realities of life within the British empire.
+The unit explores the concept of empire, and the realities of life within the British empire.
 Students develop an awareness of the global scale of the British empire, whilst studying in depth British rule in India.
 They examine the nature of the East India Company, and events such as the Indian Rebellion of 1857, as well as analysing the role played by India in the First World War.
-The unit builds on the earlier Year 8 unit on the discovery of the New World, and develops students' understanding of the British empire.
+The unit builds on the earlier Year 8 unit on European contact with the Americas, and develops students' understanding of the British empire.
 The unit additionally provides context for later units (in Year 8) on slavery and (in Year 9) on the First World War.
 Key knowledge developed:

 Key skills developed: